Nazeer45/Salon-Smart-Voice-AI-Assistant/README.md

     uvicorn app.main:app --reload

-- The backend API and supervisor dashboard are accessible at: `http://localhost:8000/`
+- The backend API and supervisor dashboard are accessible at: `http://localhost:8000/` (if server is running at 8000 port)

 ### Start the AI Voice Agent in CLI
     python ai_agent/agent.py console